gregnb/filemanager-webpack-plugin/README.md

 - options [`object`] - copy options
 - globOptions [`object`] - options to forward to glob options([See available options here](https://github.com/Yqnn/node-readdir-glob#options))

-**Caveats**
+> [!NOTE]
+>

-- if source is a `glob`, destination must be a directory
+> - if source is a `glob`, destination must be a directory
-- if source is a `file` and destination is a directory, the file will be copied into the directory
+> - if source is a `file` and destination is a directory, the file will be copied into the directory

 ### Delete